American Sniper: Plot

 Growing up in Texas, Chris Kyle is taught by his father how to shoot a rifle and hunt deer.
-Years later, Kyle has become a ranch hand and rodeo cowman, and returns home early, to find his girlfriend in bed with another man.
-After telling her to leave, he is mulling it over with his brother when he sees news coverage of the 1998 U.S. embassy bombings and decides to enlist in the Navy.
+Years later, Chris has become a ranch hand and rodeo cowboy, and returns home early to find his girlfriend in bed with another man.
+After telling her to leave, he sees news coverage of the 1998 U.S. embassy bombings and decides to enlist in the Navy.
 He qualifies for special training and becomes a sniper with the U.S. Navy SEALs.

-Kyle meets Taya Studebaker at a bar, and the two soon marry.
-He is sent to Iraq after the September 11 attacks.
-His first kills are a woman and boy who attacked U.S. Marines on patrol with a Russian-made RKG-3 anti-tank grenade.
-Kyle is visibly upset by the experience, but later earns the nickname "Legend" for his many kills.
-Assigned to hunt for the al-Qaeda leader, Abu Musab al-Zarqawi, Kyle interrogates a family whose father offers to lead the SEALs to "The Butcher", al-Zarqawi's second-in-command.
-The plan goes awry when The Butcher captures the father and his son, killing them both while Kyle is pinned down by a sniper; the sniper, known as Mustafa, is an Olympic Games medalist from Syria.
-Meanwhile, the insurgents issue a bounty on Kyle.
+Chris meets Taya Studebaker at an Irish pub in San Diego, and the two soon marry.
+He is sent to the Iraq War after the September 11 attacks.
+His first kills are a woman and a boy who attacked U.S. Marines on patrol with a Russian-made RKG-3 anti-tank grenade.
+Chris is visibly upset by the experience, but later earns the nickname "Legend" for his many kills.

+Assigned to hunt for the al-Qaeda leader, Abu Musab al-Zarqawi, Chris interrogates a family whose father offers to lead the SEALs to "The Butcher", al-Zarqawi's second-in-command.
+The plan goes awry when The Butcher captures the father and his son, killing them while a sniper pins down Chris.
+This sniper goes by the name Mustafa and is an Olympic Games medalist from Syria.
+Meanwhile, the insurgents issue a bounty on Chris.

-Kyle returns home to his wife and the birth of his son.
-He is distracted by memories of his war experiences and by Taya's concern for them as a couple – she wishes he would focus on his home and family.
+Chris returns home to his wife and the birth of his son.
+He is distracted by memories of his war experiences and by Taya's concern for them as a couple.
+She wishes he would focus on his home and family.

-Kyle leaves for a second tour and is promoted to chief petty officer.
-Involved in a shootout with The Butcher, he helps in killing him.
-When he returns home to a newborn daughter, Kyle becomes increasingly distant from his family.
-On Kyle's third tour, Mustafa seriously injures a unit member, Ryan "Biggles" Job, and the unit is evacuated back to base.
+Chris leaves for a second tour and is promoted to chief petty officer.
+Involved in a shootout with The Butcher, he helps kill him.
+Chris becomes increasingly distant from his family when he returns home to a newborn daughter.
+On Chris's third tour, Mustafa seriously injures a unit member, Ryan "Biggles" Job, and the unit is evacuated back to base.
 When they decide to return to the field and continue the mission, another SEAL, Marc Lee, is killed by gunfire.